×

 If you are thinking about moving to Spanish Town, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Spanish Town can vary greatly depending on the size and location of the property.
 However, as of recent data, a modest house in this area might cost somewhere in the mid to high five-figure range in US dollars.
 For a more luxurious property, the cost could easily go into the six-figure range.
-It's important to note that these are rough estimates and actual prices can fluctify based on various factors," wrote a member in Spanish Town.
+It's important to note that these are rough estimates and actual prices can fluctify based on various factors," wrote one member in Spanish Town.

 How do I meet people in Spanish Town?